+- 1. Do one of the following:

+- On the Project window toolbar, activate Combine Selection Tools, and move the mouse to the upper area of the event or part that you want to split so that the Range Selection tool is activated.

-- 1. On the Project window toolbar, activate the Range Selection tool.
+- On the Project window toolbar, activate the Range Selection tool.

 - 2. Do one of the following:

 - Select Edit > Range > Split.

-- Press Shift-X.
+- Press Shift X.